 Incorporate professional development opportunities for faculty that highlight effective strategies they can use to prepare students to succeed in a diverse and changing world.

+Objective 5.
 Drive academic transformation through innovation

 Increase support for interdisciplinary centers of excellence, such as the Center of Excellence in Social & Emotional Learning, by building on the expertise of faculty across the disciplines to improve scholarship, create learning opportunities and address community needs.

-Expand the offerings of the Center for Teaching and Faculty Development, fostering innovative pedagogical approaches that support the success of the diverse students of Connecticut.
+Expand the offerings of the Center for Teaching and Innovation to support the success of all students at Central by fostering innovative pedagogical approaches.

-Broaden the Honors Program to include outreach and retention strategies to serve a more diverse audience, encouraging future civic and business leaders that transform the state and country.
+Broaden the Honors Program to include outreach and retention strategies to expand opportunities, encouraging future civic and business leaders that transform the state and country.

 Embrace periodic, rigorous reviews that promote strategic investments in academic programs ensuring a continuous commitment to excellence.

+Increase demand for internal grants and improve dissemination of grant outcomes.

 Potential Metrics: